-- re-valued downwards or impaired and the gains are lost - used in the provision of services and the gains are consumed through depreciation, or - · disposed of and the gains are realised
+- · Re-valued downwards or impaired and the gains are lost - Used in the provision of services and the gains are consumed through depreciation - Disposed of and the gains are realised

 The Reserve contains only revaluation gains accumulated since 1 April 2007, the date that the Reserve was created.
 Accumulated gains arising before that date are consolidated into the balance on the Capital Adjustment Account.